burlachenkok/exploring-python3/python3-note.md

 * `is`
 * `is not`

-But they have the same semantical meaning as using `id()`.
+They have the same semantical meaning as using `id()`.

 > The fact that `id(x)` is the memory address of object *x* is a CPython implementation detail.
 CPython can change this in the future.
-It's also hard to say what is guaranteed by the standard - because there is no standard.
+It's also hard to say what is guaranteed by the standard - because there is no standard (and this is a cons. of not having the standard).

 ## All Class Methods are Virtual in Terms of C++